OfficeDev/office-js-docs-pr/docs/word/import-template.md

 # Sample: Import a Word document template with a Word add-in

-The ability to create and use templates enable users to quickly create consistent documents, especially for their organizations.
-Templates can include company information and other critical details that users shouldn't omit for compliance, legal, or other reasons.
+Templates enable users to quickly create consistent documents for their organizations.
+Templates can include company information and other critical details that users need for compliance, legal, or other reasons.

-This article features a sample add-in that imports a .docx file and uses it as a template in a Word document.
+This article features a sample add-in that imports a .docx file to use as a template in a Word document.
 The add-in replaces the current document's content with the content from the template.

 ![The import template add-in task pane.](../images/word-import-template.png)